-- <outputName>.grad: current estimate of the free energy gradient (grid), in multicolumn; - <outputName>.count: histogram of samples collected, on the same grid;

-• <outputName>.pmf: only for one-dimensional calculations, integrated free energy profile or PMF.
+- <outputName>.grad: current estimate of the free energy gradient (grid), in multicolumn; - <outputName>.count: histogram of samples collected, on the same grid; - <outputName>.pmf: for multidimensional calculations of PMF. - For versions prior to NAMD 2.13, .pmf files are generated only for one-dimensional free-energy calculations.